robert-hardy/statistical_inference/PITCHME.md

 ====
 F: [thinks] … for a fair coin: P(HH)= 0.25, so if I declare “the coin is biased!”
 I will commit a Type-1 error 25% of the time …

-F: I declare that the coin is biased, with a p value of 0.25.
+F: The coin is biased, with a p value of 0.25.

+'Oh, you mean a 25% probability the coin is biased?'

+F: No, not at all.

-‘Yes, but do you _reckon_ the coin is biased?’
+‘Ok, but do you _reckon_ the coin is biased?’

 F: [no answer].